 Mitigation: This risk is mitigated.
 MSPB has implemented several measures to ensure that the information is protected and handled in accordance with the uses described above.
-Authorized access to the information collected is restricted to the EEO Director.
+Authorized access to the information collected is restricted to the EEO Director, the Reasonable Accommodations Coordinator, the Accessibility Program Manager, the Human Resources Director, and members of the Office of General Counsel.
+The Chief Privacy Officer or their designee may also access the information for breach response and any other privacy-related issues or questions.
 Any internal disclosures within MSPB will be on a need-to-know basis in accordance with the Privacy Act.